eastmaels/steemblog.github.io/_posts/account/justyy/2018-11-17_simple-video-downloader-3-0-5-supporting-msdn-and-ted.md

 - - -

-This page is synchronized from the post: [Simple Video Downloader 3.0.5 - Supporting MSDN and TED !](https://steemit.com/@justyy/simple-video-downloader-3-0-5-supporting-msdn-and-ted)
+This page is synchronized from the post: ['Simple Video Downloader 3.0.5 - Supporting MSDN and TED !'](https://steemit.com/@justyy/simple-video-downloader-3-0-5-supporting-msdn-and-ted)